smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 be modified.
 Limiting the number of ways data can be modified and passed around can help highlight the right way to use your classes.

-In this simple example I have made a ``Person`` class which is immutable.
+In this simple example, I have made a ``Person`` class which is immutable.
 You would have other classes for retrieving and updating the data.
-Anyone trying to create a ``Person`` must provide the necessary fields which prevents invalid objects from being created.
+Anyone trying to create a ``Person`` must provide the necessary fields at creation time which prevents invalid objects from being created.

 {% highlight csharp %}
 internal sealed class Person {